Severina7/clustering_project_zillow/README-Copy1.md

 >It is often a preprocessing or an exploratory step in the data science pipeline

-> In this case, I am using clusters to help my exploration, understanding, and modeling of the data.
+> In this project, I am using clusters to help my exploration, understanding, and modeling of the data.

 # Specification

 ## *Goals*

-Use clusters to help your exploration, understanding, and modeling of the Zillow data using the logerror column as a 'target'
+Use clusters to help my exploration, understanding, and modeling of the Zillow data using the <ins>logerror</ins> column as a 'target' and determining the best suitable clusters that impact <ins>logerror</ins>

 ## *Audience*
 > A data science team.
 The presentation will consist of a notebook demo of the discoveries I made and work I have done related to uncovering what the drivers of the error in the zestimate is.